MarcusOrhan/MarcusOrhan/README.md

 - 👋 Hi, I’m @MarcusOrhan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java, Selenium, TestNG,
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Automation & ManualTesting
-- 📫 How to reach me ...
+- 📫 to reach me ... marcusorhan@gmail.com

 <!---
 MarcusOrhan/MarcusOrhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.